r97draco/r97draco/README.md

 - 👋 Hi, I’m roop
-- 👀 I’m interested in technology, processors, ios etc.
+- 👀 I’m interested in PUBG, processors, ios etc.
 - 🌱 I’m currently learning RUSTTaaaaaaaaa
 - 💞️ I’m looking to collaborate on Projects.
 HMU if you got ideas.